wkeeling/selenium-wire/README.rst

         :alt: Documentation Status

-Extends the Selenium Python bindings to give you the ability to inspect the requests made by the browser.
+Extends the Selenium Python bindings giving you the ability to inspect requests made by the browser.

 Features